Computational photography: Common techniques

-Computational imaging technique often draws on compressive sensing or phase retrieval techniques, where the angular spectrum of the object is being reconstructed.
+Computational imaging technique often draws on compressive sensing or phase retrieval techniques, where the angular spectrum of the object is reconstructed.
 Other techniques are related to the field of computational imaging, such as digital holography, computer vision and inverse problems such as tomography.

 Computational processing

-This is processing of non-optically-coded images to produce new images.
+This is the processing of non-optically-coded images to produce new images.

 Computational sensors

 These are detectors that combine sensing and processing, typically in hardware, like the oversampled binary image sensor.